-Generate envelopes and peak result tables in Microsoft Excel when processing groups
+Generate envelopes and peak result tables when processing groups

-This option allows the post-processor to perform enveloping internally within Microsoft Excel and output the results of these (including charts) within the final Microsoft Excel spreadsheet itself.
+This option allows the post-processor to perform enveloping prior to outputting the results of these (including charts) to the final XLSX spreadsheet itself.
 The key advantage of this is that the quantities output can also include derived quantities such as the longitudinal relative railbed displacement (displacement of the track relative to the bridge deck / embankment).

-As part of this enveloping operation the post-processor also generates peak result tables for quantities such as the longitudinal relative railbed displacement, displacements between the ends of bridge decks, longitudinal reactions and track axial stresses to allow comparison of the peak observations for each Train Loading Group / trainset position considered with the Code of Practice limits (see section "Additional Results from Enveloping in Microsoft Excel" for more information).
+As part of this enveloping operation the post-processor also generates peak result tables for quantities such as the longitudinal relative railbed displacement, displacements between the ends of bridge decks, longitudinal reactions and track axial stresses to allow comparison of the peak observations for each Train Loading Group / trainset position considered with the Code of Practice limits (see section "Additional Results from Enveloping" for more information).

-Generate charts in Microsoft Excel
+Generate charts

-By default the post-processing will create charts for all of the key quantities in the output Microsoft Excel spreadsheet generated for all of the tracks, Train Loading Groups and track extent selected.
+By default the post-processing will create charts for all of the key quantities in the output XLSX spreadsheet generated for all of the tracks, Train Loading Groups and track extent selected.
 Clicking on the Modify... button will allow the included charts to be adjusted from the defaults shown in Figure 55.